Volcano Myths and Legends of the Alaskan Eskimo

 Alaska has always been a very active area for volcanoes.
 Located right on the ring of fire there are many historically active volcanoes.
 There are also 40 active volcanoes that occur in the state, mostly in the Kodiak and Aleutian Islands.
 Alaskan volcano legends are primarily Eskimo in origin.
-Eskimo is a term for the people that are the native inhabitants of the Artic regions of Alaska, Greenland, Siberia, Nunavut, Quebec, and the Northwest Territories.
-These people are divided into two groups the Inuit and the Yupik.
+Eskimo is a term for the people that are the native inhabitants of the Arctic regions of Alaska, Greenland, Siberia, Nunavut, Quebec, and the Northwest Territories.
+These people are divided into two groups: the Inuit and the Yupik.
 The Inuit live in the northern part of Alaska and speak Inuktitut; the Yupik people live in the western part of Alaska and speak Yup'ik.
 While these two groups share some similarities in language and region they have different ways of life and culture.

 Image taken from Wikipedia http://wikipedia.org

 For many generations legends were passed down through oral history, or storytelling.
 This legend was finally put on record by William A. Oquilluk or "Old Willie."
 This legend recounted the actual eruption of Skaptar Jokull in Iceland in June of 1783.
 The summer that never came was when the cloud of ash and sulfur from the volcano was brought by prevailing winds to the northern tip of Alaska.